 What is Cross Holding?

-Cross holding, also referred to as cross shareholding, describes the situation where one publicly-traded company holds a significant number of stock shares of another publicly-traded company.
-The actual shares of the second publicly-traded company may themselves be referred to as a cross-holding of the first company.
+Cross holding, also referred to as cross shareholding, describes a situation where one publicly-traded company holds a significant number of shares of another publicly-traded company.
+The shares owned of the second publicly-traded company are referred to as a cross-holding of the first company.

-Cross holdings present potential valuation problems for financial analysts, as they can result in double counting of equity values unless the cross holding is specifically addressed.
-Such double counting of equities would obviously render a company’s valuation inaccurate to the extent of the value of the securities cross held.
+Cross holdings present potential valuation problems for financial analysts, as they can result in double counting unless the cross holding is specifically addressed.
+Such double counting of equities would obviously render a company’s valuation inaccurate.

 It is also necessary to take cross holdings into account when potential merger or acquisition deals arise.
 The company that cross holds securities of another company may own enough shares to vote down a potential merger deal – or to demand changes to the deal’s structure – that the second company is considering.